Efficient method for calculating the eigenvalue of the Zakharov-Shabat system: Numerical results

-Our numerical method is used to calculate the eigenvalue of the Zakharov-Shabat system($\lambda =1$) (\ref{zs_equation}) with Satsuma-Yajima potential $A{\rm sech}(x)$.
+Our numerical method is used to calculate the eigenvalues of the Zakharov-Shabat system($\lambda =1$) (\ref{zs_equation}) with Satsuma-Yajima potential $A{\rm sech}(x)$.
 Numerical results are compared with the analytical results, and the performance of our numerical method is compared with the performance of the FCM\cite{yjk}.
-All numerical examples reported here are run on a Asustek computer with Intel(R) Core(TM) i7-11800H processor and 16 GB memory.

-When $q=A{\rm sech}(x)$ , Satsuma and Yajima exactly calculated the discrete eigenvalue of the Zakharov-Shabat system\cite{SATSUMA1974}.
+When $q=A{\rm sech}(x)$ , Satsuma and Yajima exactly calculated the discrete eigenvalues of the Zakharov-Shabat system\cite{SATSUMA1974}.
 Satsuma and Yajima found the discrete eigenvalue in upper half complex plane $\mathbb{C}_+$ is